Two cyclists comparing bikes outside a café on a UK high street

 Premium/Pro£8,000-13,000£9,000-15,000

 Prices are typical UK RRP for new bikes.
-Used bikes offer significant savings.
+Used bikes offer significant savings, see the live figures above.

 Is Trek or Specialized better value for money?